 Viraj Mendis

-Many Mancunians and people in the area at the time will remember the graffiti that read “Free Viraj Mendis” and “Viraj Mendis is our friend” which were daubed across the walls and walkway bridges in Hulme and inner city Manchester.
+Many Mancunians and people in the area at the time will remember the graffiti that read “Free Viraj Mendis” and “Viraj Mendis is our friend”, which were daubed across the walls and walkway bridges in Hulme and inner city Manchester.

-Photo © Adam T. Burton.
+Photo © Adam T. Burton, all rights reserved.

 Muggings

 The crescents were a hotbed for crime and a haven for muggers.
-Students from the nearby Poly and Universities were often warned not to venture in the the neighbouring suburb.
+Students from the nearby Poly and Universities were often warned not to venture into the neighbouring suburb.
 Posters warning against ‘giro mugging’ were stuck up around the stairwells and walls whilst the flats were plagued with damp and numerous health and safety issues.

-Photo © Adam T. Burton.
+Photo © Adam T. Burton, all rights reserved.

 Street Fight